corda/corda-runtime-os/applications/tools/mgm-test/memberlist-viewer/README.md

 This is a tool that can be used to act as a client worker which uses the `MembershipGroupReaderProvider` to read member lists from kafka and present a specific member's view on data.
+This is used mainly to verify member views on data and is not intended as a long term solution but rather a temporary tool until we have better methods of verification.
+The data printed to the console is a subset of member data and not intended to be a verbose list.

 ## Building the tool
 ```